Joseph Stock (bishop): Life

 He was the son of Luke Stock, a hosier, in Dublin, and Ann, his wife, and was born at 1 Dame Street, Dublin, on 22 December 1740.
 He was educated at Mr. Gast's school in his native city and at Trinity College Dublin.
 He was elected a Scholar of Trinity in 1759, graduated B.A. in 1761, and gained a fellowship in 1763.
 Having taken orders, Stock retired to the college living of Conwall in the diocese of Raphoe.

-In 1793 he was collated prebendary of Lismore, but resigned this preferment in 1795, on his appointment to the head-mastership of Portora Royal School.
+In 1793 he was collated prebendary of Lismore, but resigned this preferment in 1795, on his appointment to the head-mastership of Portora Royal School, Enniskillen.
 In January 1798 he succeeded John Porter as Bishop of Killala and Achonry.
 Shortly after his consecration, and while holding his first visitation at the castle of Killala, the bishop became a prisoner of the French army under General Jean Joseph Amable Humbert (his sons also had been briefly captured when they rowed out to view the ships), when French forces landed in support of the Irish Rebellion of 1798.
 In 1810 Stock was translated to the Diocese of Waterford and Lismore, and died at Waterford on 13 August 1813.
 His memorial in Waterford Cathedral was created by James Tyley of Bristol.